 Pennsylvania Reentry Council

-Most Pennsylvania returning citizens leave jails and prisons having paid their debt to society only to face similar realities.
+Pennsylvania residents who leave jails and prisons having paid their debt to society (returning citizens) often face significant disadvantages that may lead them to be incarcerated again.
 They leave with limited knowledge of (and little access to) services, and even fewer positive relationships to help them navigate a world that may have completely changed while they were incarcerated.
 Small wonder, then, that 67 percent of all returning citizens end up incarcerated again within three years’ time.

 As the first collaborative forum for government officials, service providers, and returning citizens themselves, PARC is now the hub of reentry efforts in Pennsylvania.
 PARC has identified new strategies to expand opportunities to assist returning citizens as they reenter their communities, and has helped make our Commonwealth safer as a result.